LiDuanAtGlasgow/Experiment_Code/README.md

 When a feature model and an LSTM model are both obtained from trainings in Step 1 and Step 2, an evaluatio of the network will be made by a method called 'Moving Average'.
 MA_Shape.py and MA_Weight.py give two confusion matrices over a video sequence of unseen garments on shapes and weights.
 MS_Shape and MS_Weight.py give changes of Moving Averages of different shapes and weights over frames by two trace plotting figures.

 ---------------------------------------------------
+##Database
  Our database is available at https://bit.ly/3mvuPLJ (for depth images) and https://bit.ly/31X527o (for RGB images).
-Please place them into Database/real/ file before you train the network.
+Please place them into 'Database/Real/' file before you train the network.